This is a guest article from Frank Apodaca.

 - Repeat the cycle three more times for a total of four breaths.

-When you experience stress or you are overthinking why you cannot fall asleep, the body’s internal core temperature can heat up to uncomfortable levels.
-Hot flashes, night sweats, and a feverish feeling can take over your body, making sleep a distant reality.
-Having your bedroom cooled to slightly less than comfortable temperature will allow your body to cool to be comfortable as well.
+When you’re stressed or overthinking why you cannot fall asleep, the body’s core temperature can heat up to uncomfortable levels.
+Hot flashes, night sweats, and a feverish feeling can take over, making sleep difficult.
+Having your bedroom cooled to slightly less than comfortable temperature will allow your body to relax and fall asleep as you curl up under your sheets.

-Any natural or artificial light can keep the mind in an alert position and prevent you from falling asleep.
-Add some light-blocking shades on the windows and a tightly shut bedroom door.
+Any natural or artificial light can keep the mind in an alert state and prevent you from falling asleep.
+Add some light-blocking shades on the windows.
 When the brain is surrounded by darkness, it begins to naturally produce melatonin, a natural sleep aid.
-The more melatonin the body can produce, the more sleep it will receive.
+The more melatonin the body can produce, the easier to fall and stay asleep.

 Exercise will naturally release tension in the body and create feel-good hormones which will allow the mind to relax enough to sleep.
-Another benefit is that exercise can tire the muscles and the mind by focusing on the task at hand.
+Another benefit is that exercise can tire the muscles and the mind.
 Even though you might exercise in the morning, doing some light exercises during these hours will help you fall asleep.

 Invest in a pair of molded earplugs, or purchase a white noise machine to filter and block any unwanted noise that can interrupt sleep.
 Even deep sleepers are affected by noise and unconsciously move into a lighter form of sleep.

-Sleep is needed to live a balanced and peaceful lifestyle.
+Sleep is needed to live a healthy lifestyle.
 Test and try a combination of methods, or speak to your healthcare provider about what causes you to miss sleep and how to avoid losing more.

 Frank Apodaca is the editor of The Sleep Judge.
 A website focused on raising awareness on the importance of sleep and also providing reviews on the latest sleep products.
 Follow the Sleep Judge on Facebook, Twitter and Youtube.